It's Time to Cut SD's Food Tax

 -- The state's 4.5% food tax could go to zero, with cities still taxing groceries.
 (2% in most towns)

 -- Several other states have used a phase-down method to end or reduce their food tax.
 Examples: GA, SC, NC, and WV ended their state food tax.
 Arkansas and Missouri are now less than 1.5%.
+In 2023, Alabama finally started cutting its food tax.

-Every % off food helps.
+-- Every % off food helps.
 A recent study shows that even one percent off groceries reduces food insecurity.

 -- How much is your own food tax?
 Multiply the total weekly cost of your family's food by 3.38.
 That's how much you would save over a year without state and city food tax.
 (52 weeks x .065 sales tax rate = 3.38)